 My research is focussed on

-population genetics methods for large scale genetic data sets.
-I am particularly interested in methods that make use of the correlation structure in
+population genetics methods for large scale genetic data.
+I develop statistical methods that make use of the correlation structure in

-closely spaced genetic markers, and that are fast enough to be applied to whole
+closely spaced genetic markers, and that are computationally efficient for application to whole

 Browning, S. R. and B. L. Browning, 2015.
 Accurate Non-parametric Estimation of Recent Effective Population Size from Segments of Identity by Descent.
 American Journal of Human Genetics, 97:404-418 (link to article).
 IBDNe is a method for estimating recent (past 200 generations) effective population size from population samples of SNP array or sequence data.